Skip navigation

 Why is the U.S. imposing tariffs?

-In 2023, trade between Canada and the U.S. exceeded $1.3 trillion, with $3.5 billion worth of goods and services crossing the Canada-U.S. border every day.
-Since 2015, bilateral trade has increased by more than $400 billion, thanks to mutual efforts to deepen this relationship.
+In 2023, bilateral trade between Canada and the U.S. exceeded $1.3 trillion, with $3.5 billion in goods and services crossing the border daily.
+Since 2015, trade has grown by more than $400 billion, driven by shared efforts to deepen economic ties.

 1. What’s a tariff?